Iba, Zambales: Diocese of Iba

 The Cathedral of Iba, also known as the Cathedral of Saint Augustine, is the seat of the Roman Catholic Diocese of Iba.
 The church of the diocese is a 17th-century Baroque church built by the Augustinian Recollects.
 It is located adjacent to the Provincial Capitol Building.
 Currently, the appointed bishop is Bishop Bartolome G. Santos Jr. since Bishop Florentino Lavarias became the Archbishop of San Fernando, Pampanga.

 Economy

 The population of Iba increases during daytime because of traders, market buyers, students, government and private employees flocking into town.
 There are currently two malls in the municipality, Iba Town Center Mall - the first community mall in the town, and City Supermarket, Inc. (CSI Mall).
 Happy Go Shopping Center is also a major shopping destination in town, with Robinsons Place Iba and WalterMart Iba being planned.
-Several supermarket chains including SM Savemore Market, Robinson's Supermarket, PureGold Iba, CSI Supermarket and Ramrod Supermarket have branches in Iba.
-Some of the major fast food restaurants such as Jollibee, McDonald's, Greenwich, Chowking, Mang Inasal, Max's Restaurant, Andoks, Goldilocks, Red Ribbon, Cindy's, Roberto's Steak House, Shakey's Pizza and more have franchises in Iba.
-Metrobank, BDO, BPI, EastWest Bank, PS Bank, Landbank, PNB, RCBC, Bank of Commerce, GM Bank, Bridge Bank, Producers Bank, Cooperative Bank of Zambales and Chinabank have branches in Iba.
+Several supermarket chains including have branches in Iba.
 Some national government offices can also be found in Iba, such as the SSS, NBI and PhilHealth.

+With a continuously growing number of commercial establishments, banks, and financial institutions in Iba, it contends among the most competitive municipalities in Philippines, and is pushing forward towards a progressive city.